Use of Prenuptial (and other Marital) Agreements to Protect Closely Held Business Interests

-State in the prenuptial what your client wants (typically to have no tax on transfer pursuant to divorce).
-As you go through your agreed scenarios for the benefit of liquidity state the tax objective and put the issue in the hands of an arbitrator or upon recommendation of a stated CPA if there are disputes as to how to accomplish this.
+State in the marital agreement the desired result (typically to have no tax on transfer pursuant to divorce).
+As you go through your agreed scenarios for the benefit of liquidity state the tax objective and state terms which put the issue in the hands of an arbitrator or upon recommendation of a stated CPA if there are disputes as to how to accomplish this.

 Structuring any new seller debt should be done in concert with the company’s major lender.

 What you can do?
 Be mindful of current (and possible future creditors of the business) and provide for agreement as to subordination of any new debt to the spouse.

 - Seller Financing

 1. Promissory Note:

 The inactive spouse takes a promissory note in exchange for the value of the shares purchased.
 The maker of the promissory note can be either the spouse or the business.

 2. Personally Funding the Buyout Through a Salary Increase: